lonsty/gitclk/README.md

 Git Command Line Kit, make it easier to use git from the command line.

 Features:
-- [x] Quick set all git platforms remote settings to git config.
+- [x] Quick set all git platforms remote settings.
 - [x] Create github repository from command line.
+- [x] Git push all branchs to all remotes.

 ## Quickstart